Understanding the nature of the soul is perhaps one of the most fundamental and essential tasks on the spiritual path.

 The heart is the doorway to the soul, and learning to dive into it provides us direct access to the essence of who we really are.
 Opening, expanding, and removing (or making peace with) the burdens that weigh on our hearts helps us to invite the presence of our souls into daily existence.

 - Mindfulness (paying attention in the present moment to all sensations)

 - Journaling (writing down thoughts and exploring inner self)

 - Shadow work (exploring one’s inner demons that block the soul)

 - Dream work (using one’s dreams, such as lucid dreaming, as a gateway to the soul)

-- Active Imagination (“Astral Travel” – using the mind to go on inner adventures)
+- Active Imagination (also known as “Astral Travel” – or using the mind to go on inner adventures)

 - Visualization (using mental imagery to increase clarity, wisdom, love, etc.)

-- Parts work (exploring one’s archetypes and bringing more internal harmony)
+- Parts work (or exploring one’s inner archetypes and establishing more internal harmony)

 - Changing core beliefs (reframing the beliefs that prevent us from accessing the soul)

-- Spiritual psychotherapy (“transpersonal counseling” – receiving guidance from someone who integrates spirituality and psychology)
+- Spiritual psychotherapy (also known as “transpersonal counseling” which is receiving guidance from someone who integrates spirituality and psychology together)

 People will do anything, no matter how absurd, in order to avoid facing their own soul.

 It can be uncomfortable to come face-to-face with the inner blockages that obscure our Light and to move out of autopilot living.
 But without seeking to live an Ensouled life, we’ll always feel that there’s something “not quite right” or “something missing.”
 Our lives will feel insipid, empty, and aimless.

 But when we reconnect with that Loving Presence inside of us, we gain direction, hope, joy, peace, and the ability to fully enjoy life.